SGM Herbert A. Friedman (Ret.)

 Eric, these were manufactured at my plant in Tollygunge (a suburb of Calcutta) in early 1945.

 This would imply that Withrow oversaw production of the forgery in Calcutta and helped himself to a handful.
+At one point, we know that Withrow became the Calcutta Detachment 505 chief.

 A classified 17 February 1945 letter to Major Monroe from a Captain Evans at MO Production asks about the writing paper that has been requested.
 Evans wants a sample and explains that different paper is used for pen and ink or brush writing.